Lindt8/PHITS-Tools/paper.md

 particle species, and fair amount of exceptions/edge cases related to specific tallies and/or their settings highlight the utility of such a universal processing code for PHITS.
-When parsing standard PHITS tally output, PHITS Tools returns a metadata dictionary, a 10-dimensional NumPy \cite{numpy_ref} array universally accommodating of all possible PHITS tally output containing all numerical results (structure illustrated in Table 1), and a Pandas \cite{pandas_ref} DataFrame containing the same numerical information for users preferring working with Pandas.
+When parsing standard PHITS tally output, PHITS Tools returns a metadata dictionary, a 10-dimensional NumPy [@numpy_ref] array universally accommodating of all possible PHITS tally output containing all numerical results (structure illustrated in Table \ref{tally_output_struct}), and a Pandas [@pandas_ref] DataFrame containing the same numerical information for users preferring working with Pandas.

-: Table 1: Structure of parsed tally output from PHITS
+: Structure of parsed tally output from PHITS \label{tally_output_struct}

 +------------+---------------------------------------------------------------------------------------+
 | axis       | description (using PHITS nomenclature, input syntax in `monospace` font)              |